 Long-run vs Short-run Production Function

-What is that separates long-run from short-run in economic profession?
-No doubt, the answer is time a variable could take to vary.
-In this regards, factors of production are classified into long-run and short-run based on the variability i.e time they take to be variable.
-Doing this is beneficial for us to thoroughly examine and understand the theories of production.
+What separates the long run from the short run in the economic profession?
+The answer is undoubtedly the time a variable takes to vary.
+In this regard, factors of production are classified into long-run and short-run based on variability, i.e., the time they take to vary.
+This classification is beneficial for examining and understanding the theories of production thoroughly.

-In fact, short-run in economics is a time interval, in which we cannot even change a single factor input.
-This way a production function is short-run when at least one factor input cannot be changed during the period.
-In other terms, when not all factors of production is variable then a production function is short-run, and called short run production function.
-Hence, at least one factor input must be fixed in the short-run production function.
+In economics, a short run is a time interval in which we cannot even change a single factor input.
+Thus, if at least one factor input is unchangeable during the period, then a production function is short-run.
+In other words, when not all factors of production are variable, then a production function is short-run and called a short-run production function.
+Hence, the short-run production function must fix at least one factor input.

-On the other hand, all the factor inputs are variable in long-run production function.
-Long-run is defined as the time period in which all factor inputs, that are included in production function, can be changed.
-However, there is no specific law that stipulates the short- and long-run.
+On the other hand, all the factor inputs are variable in the long-run production function.
+The long run is the period in which all factor inputs included in the production function can be changed.
+However, no specific law stipulates the short- and long-run.
 It is all about the theory, but in practice, it depends on the nature of production activity that determines short- and long-run.
-That is why, a practical thinking of economists is that long-run is a planning period in which decisions regarding investment in new plant and machinery can be undertaken, whereas short-run involves the operations from existing plant and machinery.
+That is why the practical thinking of economists is that the long run is a planning period in which decisions regarding investment in new plants and machinery can be undertaken.
+In contrast, the short run involves the operations of existing plants and machinery.

 Fixed vs Variable Proportion Production Function

-Lets us first understand the concept of proportion before starting the topic.
-Proportion refers to the equality of two ratios, that is, connecting two ratios by equality sign results in proportion.
-This way ratios are the integral parts of proportion, and we mean proportion here to refers to the equality of different capital-labor ratios.
+Let us first understand the concept of proportion before starting the topic.
+Proportion refers to the equality of two ratios; that is, connecting two ratios by an equality sign results in a proportion.
+In this way, ratios are integral parts of proportion, and we mean proportion here to refer to the equality of different capital-labor ratios.

-Also one more thing to consider here is a term called technical coefficients of production, which is the amount of factor inputs required to produce a certain commodity.
-For example, suppose that it needs 10 units of capital to produce 50 units of particular commodity, then technical coefficient of capital for production is 0.2.
-If we were to express it in percentage basis, it requires 20 percent capital to produce 50 units of commodity.
+Another thing to consider here is a term called technical coefficients of production, which is the amount of factor inputs required to produce a certain commodity.
+For example, suppose that 10 units of capital are needed to produce 50 units of a particular commodity; then, the technical coefficient of capital for production is 0.2.
+If we were to express it on a percentage basis, it would require 20 percent capital to produce 50 units of the commodity.

-Now that we define proportion and technical coefficients of production, it is time to describe fixed and variable proportion production functions.
-Whether production function is variable or fixed proportion depends on the technical coefficients of production.
-If technical coefficients of factors are constant, then the production function is fixed or constant proportion production function, otherwise, variable proportion production function.
+Now that we have defined the proportion and technical coefficients of production, it is time to describe fixed and variable proportion production functions.
+Whether the production function is variable or fixed proportion depends on the technical coefficients of production.
+If the technical coefficients of factors are constant, then the production function is a fixed or constant proportion production function; otherwise, it is a variable proportion production function.

-In fixed constant proportion production function, capital-labor ratio remains fixed no matter how large the scale of production is, as opposed to variable proportion production function.
-Likewise, there is zero marginal rate of technical substitution between factor inputs -capital and labor- in fixed or constant proportion production function, which means factors are perfect complements.
-On the other hand, there might be limited factor substitutability or the perfect substitutes in case of variable proportion production function.
+In a fixed constant proportion production function, the capital-labor ratio remains fixed no matter how large the production scale is, as opposed to a variable proportion production function.
+Likewise, there is zero marginal rate of technical substitution between factor inputs -capital and labor- in a fixed or constant proportion production function, which means factors are perfect complements.
+On the other hand, there might be limited factor substitutability or perfect substitutes in the case of a variable-proportion production function.

 Linearly Homogeneous Production Function

-If the multiplication of each factor inputs of a production function by a constant ‘j’ leads to the multiplication of output by jr , then the production function is said to be homogeneous of degree r.
+The production function is homogeneous of degree r if the multiplication of each factor input of a production function by a constant ‘j’ leads to the multiplication of output by jr.

 Mathematically, the general homogeneous production function of degree r is written as: